-Connectivity and frontage will be significantly impacted by neighbouring residential land development and related road access.
-This will create new road frontage and related footpath works along the southern edge of Captain Oldrey.
+Connectivity and frontage will be significantly impacted by neighbouring residential land development and related road design and construction.
+This will likely create new road frontage and related footpath works along the southern edge of Captain Oldrey.

 Captain Oldrey is also used by parents for before and after school drop off and pick up, due to the absence of a drop off zone and limited parking in Cambridge Avenue.
 School buses also use Captain Oldrey for temporary parking each afternoon due to the limited bus zone at the official school entry on Cambridge Avenue.